TRAINING CATEGORIES

 • Managing information and records in a hybrid environment (paper and electronic)

-• Exploring the use of Electronic Records Management systems (EDRMS)
+• The role and benefits of Electronic Records Management Systems (EDRMS)

-• Tailoring EDRMS functionality to suit your organization
+• Customizing EDRMS functionality to suit your organization’s needs

 Day 3

-• Understanding the need for robust appraisal, selection and disposal policies for electronic records and the development of such policies
+• The importance of robust appraisal, selection, and disposal policies for electronic records

-• Examining the differing sensitivities of electronic information vs those of paper records
+• Addressing the unique sensitivities of electronic information compared to paper records

 Day 4

-• Identification and classification of information as an asset
+• Identifying and classifying information as a valuable asset

-• Measures to ensure that information risk is managed appropriately
+• Implementing measures to manage information risk appropriately

-• Understanding the role of ISO/IEC 27001 in relation to the management of electronic information.
+• Understanding the role of ISO/IEC 27001 in managing electronic information

 Day 5

-• Ensure understanding and implementation of digital continuity
+• Ensuring understanding and implementation of digital continuity

-• Examining the changing role of the information professional within the above context
+• The evolving role of the information professional within this context

-• Engaging other stakeholders in the information management process (IT, quality assurance, risk management).
+• Engaging stakeholders (IT, quality assurance, risk management) in the information management process